oapsaor/oapsaor.github.io/index.md

 So, I made this blog just to store the problems I solve in mathematics and the things I learn from this beautiful subject.
-My current interests are Geometry and Functional Equations, although I'll everything
+My current interests are Geometry and Functional Equations, although I'll post and solve everything.